 - Ashtanga is a strong form of yoga that offers the same poses in the same order every class.
 People who have injuries or who are not terribly strong may not be suited to it.

-- Iyengar is anatomically oriented and careful about how you learn and do the poses.
+- Iyengar is anatomically oriented and focuses on adapting the poses to your specific body’s needs.
 This is an excellent form for injuries or to prevent them.
 It also uses props to enhance the pose.

-- Hatha yoga is gentle yoga stretches from the classic practice.
+- Hatha provides gentle yoga stretches from the classic practice.

 - Yin and Restorative are the most calming and slow types of yoga, using props for support and stretch.

-- Meditation is an integral part of a complete yoga practice and may be done with breathing, chanting or specific eye focus.
+- Meditation is an integral part of a complete yoga practice and practitioners may combine it with breathing, chanting, or specific eye focus.
 It can be part of a yoga retreat but may not always be.
-More and more people are liking the idea of learning yoga and meditation when on retreat.
+More and more people like the idea of learning yoga and meditation when on retreat.

-- Power yoga (we do not offer at Sewall House) is sometimes done in a hot room and consists of very strong poses sometimes repeated or done for long holds in a pose.
+- Power yoga, which we do not offer at Sewall House, is sometimes done in a hot room.
+It consists of very strong poses sometimes repeated or done for long holds in a pose.

 These are just a few of the types of yoga you may find.
 Others, like Jivamukti and Forrest yoga, are not described here.
 Some, like Shadow Yoga, are interesting and excellent but less known.

-Here is what one gentleman wrote after leaving Sewall House this week: Thanks Jac!
+Here is what one gentleman wrote after leaving Sewall House this week!